{/*

 If you plan to release a new seasonal product or holiday-themed design, did you know that loyal customers are 50% more likely to invest than a new acquisition?

-With this in mind, why not take the opportunity to create a campaign around your loyal customers next holiday season?
-Offer them discounted offers, exclusive products and a reason to stick around for another year.
+With this in mind, why not create a campaign around your loyal customers next holiday season?
+Offer them discounted offers, exclusive products and a reason to stay for another year.

 Brands that focus on their loyal customer base enjoy greater sale retention, positive reviews, and mass engagement across their social platforms.
 If you want to expand your business during the holiday season, your existing customers are a surprisingly perfect starting point.